Annexation of the Metropolis of Kyiv by the Moscow Patriarchate

 From 1649, the Tsardom of Russia began to absorb the Hetmanate, gradually eliminating Ukrainian political and social institutions.
 The process culminated in the declaration of the Russian Empire in 1721.
 As part of this cultural absorption, the Ottoman Empire was enlisted to pressure the Patriarch of Constantinople to transfer the governance of the metropolis to Moscow's canonical jurisdiction in 1686.

 It is a matter of dispute whether this de facto transfer was also achieved de jure or canonically.
 The process began in 1685 with the ordination of Gedeon Chetvertinsky to the Metropolis of Kiev by Patriarch Joachim of Moscow and ended in 1722 when Tsar Peter the Great appointed Barlaam (Voniatovych) with the rank of archbishop, not metropolitan.
 Since that date, the metropolis has become an ordinary diocese of the Russian Orthodox Church (ROC).
 According to the ROC, the 1686 Synodal Letter of the Ecumenical Patriarch gave Moscow the right to ordain the Metropolitan of Kiev.
 According to the Ecumenical Patriarchate, this act was firstly conditional upon Moscow preserving the traditional rights of the metropolitan and secondly did not affect the authority of Constantinople as the mother church of the metropolis.
 In this respect, both Constantinople and the current Orthodox Church of Ukraine (OCU) regard Moscow's subsequent actions as uncanonical.
 On 11 October 2018, the Holy Synod of the Ecumenical Patriarchate revoked the Synodal Letter (Act) of 1686.

 Background

 The Moscow Church had existed for more than two centuries as a self-proclaimed, autocephalic church body.
-In 1589, the church's position was regularised when it was raised to the status of a patriarchate by the Ecumenical Patriarch — Jeremias II of Constantinople.
-The Metropolis of Kiev continued to remain autonomous within the Patriarchate of Constantinople.
-Following the fall of the Byzantine Empire, the degree of ecclesiastical dependence of Kiev on Constantinople became less significant.
+In 1589, the church's position was regularised when it was raised to the status of a patriarchate by the Ecumenical Patriarch, Jeremias II of Constantinople.
+The Metropolis of Kiev, Galicia and all Rus' continued to remain autonomous within the Patriarchate of Constantinople, although after the fall of the Byzantine Empire in 1453, the degree of ecclesiastical dependence of Kiev on Constantinople had become less important.
 This gave Ukrainian historians reason to say: